BinaryNavigator07/Network-Intrusion-Detection-System/README.md

   * **BENIGN** — Normal traffic
   * **Attack types** — e.g., DDoS, PortScan, Botnet, Brute Force, Web Attack, Infiltration, Heartbleed.
 * **Why it matters:** This is the ground truth for model training.

+---

+### 9. Attack Surface and Explanation about Attacks

+* **DDoS (Distributed Denial of Service)** – Overwhelms a network or service with excessive traffic, causing outages.
+* **Port Scan** – Rapidly probes network ports to find vulnerabilities for later exploitation.
+* **Brute Force** – Repeatedly attempts passwords or credentials until access is gained.
+* **Web Attacks** – Exploits vulnerabilities in websites or web applications, such as SQL injection or cross-site scripting.
+* **Infiltration** – Covertly gains unauthorized access to internal systems to steal data or install malware.
+* **Botnet** – Uses a network of compromised devices to carry out coordinated malicious actions.
+* **Heartbleed** – Exploits a flaw in SSL/TLS to read sensitive data from memory.

 ## 🔧 Setup and Installation Instructions